 All technical provisions are regularly subjected to a liability adequacy test in accordance with IFRS 4.
 If current experience shows that the provisions posted on the basis of the original assumptions - less the related deferred acquisition costs and the present value of the related premiums - are inadequate to cover the expected future benefits, we adjust the relevant technical provisions with recognition in profit or loss and disclose this under impairment losses/unscheduled changes in the notes to the consolidated balance sheet.
 The appropriateness of unearned premiums and of the provision for outstanding claims is assessed in relation to the realistically estimated future amount to be paid.
-The appropriateness of the provision for future policy benefits is assessed on the basis of realistic estimates of the actuarial assumptions, the proportional investment result and, for contracts with participation in surplus, the future profit sharing.
+The appropriateness of the actuarial assumptions, the proportional investment result and, for contracts with participation in surplus, the future profit sharing.